OGGM/oggm/docs/faq.rst

 flowline assumption becomes much less valid than for typical valley glaciers found today.
 For these situations, fully distributed models like PISM are more appropriate.

+In addition, there is some issues about glacier growth: you have to be sure the limit border you have defined is large enough to allow a large growth of glaciers ;
+secondly, you need to authorize the merge of glaciers which is not yet implemented into OGGM ; last, there might be not negligible changes in the landscape around the glacier as well as evolution of the glacier bed for long-term simulations.

 We are currently in the process of testing and tuning OGGM for post-LIA simulations in the Alps.
 Reach out if you would like to know more about our